 Student Housing Business, feature

-The University embraced a universal design approach in developing an innovative program and facility for wounded veterans in higher education.
+The University embraced a universal design approach in developing an innovative program and facility for veterans in higher education.
 The center integrates student veterans with disabilities into academic and civilian life on campus.
 A unique program supports health and life skills training, peer mentorship, academic tutoring, psychological and career counseling, and employment services.

 LCM’s design departed from a medical and clinical model by following universal design concepts.
 Our approach thoughtfully integrated and refined accessible details to improve functionality while maintaining high aesthetic standards.
 The result is a welcoming and inclusive building with inconspicuous accessibility features that all people use in the same dignified way.